 With 2022 steadily approaching, 1 Called Manders is heading into the new year with a wave of momentum from a stellar 2021.

-His most recent match for SCWPro against Damien last Saturday at Hawkamania, an event of which he’s become a cornerstone of, was a knockdown, drag-out fight in the same venue Manders and Effy had their classic two months prior.
+His most recent match for SCWPro against Damien last Saturday at Hawkamania.
+It is an event of which he’s become a cornerstone of.
+It was a knockdown, drag-out fight in the same venue Manders and Effy had their classic two months prior.

 Before the Saint match, Manders wrestled Chris Dickinson, and it was a major milestone as it marked the 500th match of his career.
 A significant moment not lost on the man in the cowboy hat.